DmytroVBondarchuk/MyGuitarShop/README.md

-# MyGuitarShop-Java
+# MyGuitarShop

-A desktop app built with Java and JavaFX that streamlines the data manipulation and loading process from database on SQL Server 2016.
+A desktop app that streamlines the data manipulation and loading process from database on SQL Server 2016.

+Quik start instructions:
+Restore DB backup with Microsoft SQL Server Management Studio and start MS SQL Server.
+Open and run code in IntelliJ Idea.